Chart Color Schemes

 Broome features high concentrations of group households, with a lower-than-average median household size

-Family households constitute 70.6% of all households, including 31.3% couples with children, 24.7% couples without children, and 13.4% single parent families.
-Non-family households comprise the remaining 29.4%, with lone person households at 24.3% and group households making up 5.1%.
-The median household size is 2.7 people, smaller than the Rest of WA average of 2.8.
+Family households account for 70.6% of all households, including 31.3% couples with children, 24.7% couples without children, and 13.4% single parent families.
+Non-family households make up the remaining 29.4%, with lone person households at 24.3% and group households comprising 5.1% of the total.
+The median household size is 2.7 people, which is smaller than the Rest of WA average of 2.8.

 Frequently Asked Questions - Households